gregwebs/blog/content/blog/go-errors-library.md

 There are several patterns for dealing with errors I encounter almost universally on Go projects:

 * stack traces
-* adding metadata (wrapping)
+* adding metadata to existing errors
 * multiple errors
 * error classification
 * error reporting

-The first three can be handled with the help of a light-weight error library.
-There are a lot of libraries out there.
+The first two can be handled with the help of a light-weight error library.
+There are a lot of error libraries available that do mostly the same things.
-I maintain [github.com/gregwebs/errors](https://github.com/gregwebs/errors) which is based off a fork of one of the original libraries.
+I maintain [github.com/gregwebs/errors](https://github.com/gregwebs/errors) which is based off a fork of one of the original error stack trace libraries.

 # Stack traces